 If you’re four years old — and not quite ready to fully appreciate Portland’s celebrated beer, bikes and arts culture — we also have a large number of slides and swings that may appeal to your tastes and high spirits.
-This article lists some of our favorite spots, but consult the Portland Parks and Recreation site for the comprehensive list of more than 100 playgrounds in the city.
+This article lists some of our favorite spots, but consult the Portland Parks and Recreation site for a comprehensive list of more than 100 playgrounds in the city.

 Washington Park’s Playground